 What is Ruellia?

-Ruellia flowers are 2-inch long funnel-shaped blooms growing on a perennial shrub.
-Originally native to Mexico, it is now found in the Southwest United States, naturalized in many areas.
-Ruellia flowers from mid spring through the first frosts of fall with purple or blue blooms (on occasion red or pink) on purple stems.
+Ruellia flowers are 2 inch (5 cm.) long, funnel-shaped blooms growing on a perennial shrub.
+Originally native to Mexico, it is now found in the southwest United States, naturalized in many areas.
+Ruellia flowers from midspring through the first frosts of fall with purple or blue blooms (on occasion red or pink) on purple stems.

-The widely adaptable Ruellia brittoniana, also known as Mexican petunia, Mexican barrio, Mexican bluebell and most commonly wild petunia, has an equally spreading habitat of about 3 feet with low drooping branches and linear serrated leaves of a variegated purple hue.
+The widely adaptable Ruellia brittoniana, also known as Mexican petunia, Mexican barrio, Mexican bluebell, and most commonly wild petunia, has an equally spreading habitat of about 3 feet (91 cm.) with low drooping branches and linear serrated leaves of a variegated purple hue.

 Care of Ruellia Plants

-Not only is ruellia an evergreen, but it is a relatively hardy variety despite its penchant for warmer temperatures.
-Although the care of ruellia plants indicate thriving in very warm climates, these wild petunia plants can actually survive winters in the 20’s and 30’s.
-Ruellia flowers will generally die back at the foliage tips below 32 degrees F. and all the way to the ground in the 20’s.
+Not only is ruellia an evergreen, but it is a relatively hardy variety, despite its penchant for warmer temperatures.
+Although the care of ruellia plants indicates thriving in very warm climates, these wild petunia plants can actually survive winters in the 20’s and 30’s (-66 and 1 C.).
+Ruellia flowers will generally die back at the foliage tips below 32 degrees F. (0 C.) and all the way to the ground in the 20’s (-66 C.).
 However, upon a return to more seasonable temperatures, the ruellia wild petunia will bounce back with as much vigor as before.

 When thinking about the care of ruellia plants, you will want to keep in mind that the wild petunia aggressively self sows and care should be taken to contain the plants.
 Due to this self-sowing, the plant makes an ideal container or planter specimen serving to impede the rampant spread likely to occur when directly planted in the garden landscape.